awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-targets-and-rate-controls.md

 You can create associations on tens, hundreds, or thousands of instances by using the `targets` parameter\.
 The `targets` parameter accepts a `Key,Value` combination based on resource tags that you specified for your instances\.
 When you run the request to create the association, the system locates and attempts to create the association on all instances that match the specified criteria\.
 After the association is created and assigned to the instance or to a target set of instances, then State Manager immediately runs the association\.

 **Note**
 When you create an association, you specify when the schedule runs\.
 You must specify the schedule by using a cron or rate expression\.
 There are many tools on the internet to help you create these expressions\.
-For more information about cron and rate expressions, see [Cron and Rate Expressions for Associations](reference-cron-and-rate-expressions.md#reference-cron-and-rate-expressions-association)\.
+For more information about cron and rate expressions, see [Cron and rate expressions for associations](reference-cron-and-rate-expressions.md#reference-cron-and-rate-expressions-association)\.

-## Create an Association That Uses Targets and Rate Controls \(Console\)<a name="sysman-state-targets-console"></a>
+## Create an association that uses targets and rate controls \(console\)<a name="sysman-state-targets-console"></a>

 The following procedure describes how to use the Systems Manager console to create a State Manager association that uses targets and rate controls\.

 **Important**
 The following procedure is intended for creating an association with a `Command` or `Policy` document\.
-For information on creating an association that uses an `Automation` document, see [Running Automation Workflows with Triggers Using State Manager](automation-sm-target.md)\.
+For information on creating an association that uses an `Automation` document, see [Running Automation workflows with triggers using State Manager](automation-sm-target.md)\.

 **To create a State Manager association that uses targets and rate controls**